zhaqenl/zhaqenl.github.io/en/src/lambda.md

 ```

 In the snippet above, we will apply the function `(λba.b)` to `r` and I won't tell you the output
 yet so let's walk through the process.
-The symbols before the `.` and after the `λ` are _bound_
+The symbols before the `.` and after the `λ` are _bound_ but
-but our higher concern is the symbol immediately succeding the `λ` symbol which is `b` because that
+our higher concern is the symbol immediately succeeding the `λ` symbol which is `b` because that is
-is what we will be substituting `r` for.
+what we will be substituting `r` for.
 We now substitute `r` for the bound variable `b`, therefore
 consuming it, then we also substitute `r` for every occurrence of the bound variable we substituted
 inside the function body, which will result to: